-The Company is required to maintain average reserve balances in its vault or on deposit with the Federal Reserve Bank.
-The average amount of these reserve requirements was approximately \$383,000 and \$527,000 for the years ending December 31, 2019 and 2018, respectively.
+Until March 26, 2020, the Company was required to maintain average reserve balances in its vault or on deposit with the Federal Reserve Bank.
+At that time, the Federal Reserve Bank reduced the reserve requirement to zero percent across all deposit tiers.
+The average amount of these reserve requirements was approximately \$17,000 and \$383,000 for the years ending December 31, 2020 and 2019, respectively.